lungoruscello/PyGridAgg/README.md

 ### Weighted sums

 By default, each point will have weight 1 during aggregation.
-You can easily change this by passing an array of weights to `PointAggregator`.
+You can change this by passing an array of aggregation weights to `PointAggregator`.

-Using the earthquake example from earlier for simplicity, you can sum up earthquake *magnitudes* across grid cells as follows:
+In the earthquake example from earlier, we may for instance want to sum-up earthquake *magnitudes* across grid cells:

 ```python
 from pygridagg import SquareGridLayout, PointAggregator